Chesapeake Bay Cruise With American

 Chesapeake Bay Cruise With American Cruise Lines

-Heidi & Debbie on the Moonlight bus tour, here in front of the Washington Memorial. * Photo: Heidi Sarna
+Heidi & her cruise mate Debbie on the Moonlight bus tour, here in front of the Washington Monument. * Photo: Heidi Sarna

 Every port of call along the Chesapeake Bay — from Maryland’s Eastern Shore to Virginia’s Tidewater region— felt richly layered in history and had a story, or many, to tell.
 Beginning with Indigenous nations such as the Nanticoke, Patawomeck, and Powhatan, it continued through the era of British colonization and the early United States, and extended into the industrial and military might of the 19th and 20th centuries, embodied by shipbuilders in Newport News, aircraft carriers home-ported in Norfolk and institutions like the United States Naval Academy.